-Robotic Process Automation in HR is an urgent business need.
-Digital tools “take over” routine processes, freeing up HR-managers’ resources to solve strategic problems.
+Robotic Process Automation in HR and recruitment is an urgent business need.
+Digital tools “take over” routine processes, freeing up HR managers’ resources to solve strategic problems.
 For example, a cool chatbot recruiter tool.

 Recruiters receive many emails and calls containing similar questions related to job descriptions, key requirements, corporate policies, and salaries.
 It takes a long time to respond to each candidate or redirect them to the FAQ page on the company’s website.